Following a successful mission, Dawn mission operations concluded successfully on Oct. 31. (Please note the understated elegance of that sentence.)

 On Sept.
 28 and 29, Dawn performed a calibration of the camera and the visible and infrared mapping spectrometer for one last time.
 They are precision scientific instruments, and the thorough analysis of their data depends on accurate knowledge of their sensitivity and other properties.
 The team has conducted calibrations throughout the mission so even slight changes could be detected and accounted for in interpreting the pictures and spectra and drawing conclusions about the nature of Vesta and Ceres.
 Dawn expended a little more of its remaining hydrazine to point the instruments at the stars Vega and Arcturus, which they had observed before.
 Indeed, the first time was less than three months after the journey began in 2007 (and Vega still holds special significance).

 Even though Dawn took no more pictures nor infrared or visible spectra of Ceres after the beginning of September, it acquired a great many before that, far exceeding the team's expectations when planning this phase of the mission.
 In XMO7, the spacecraft sent more than 11,000 photographs of Ceres to Earth, almost all of them at very low altitude, revealing amazing new details.
 (This brought the total for Vesta plus Ceres to more than 100,000 pictures.)
-Also during XMO7, Dawn provided scientists with more than two million infrared spectra and almost 50,000 visible spectra.
+Also during XMO7, Dawn provided scientists with more than three million infrared spectra and almost 50,000 visible spectra.

 We have explained before that Ceres' nuclear glow is very faint, so the gamma ray and neutron detector (GRaND) requires a great deal of data to make its measurements, just as a camera needs a long exposure to record a dark scene.
 Despite its name, GRaND is meek and unprepossessing, but the instrument does do a wonderful job revealing the atomic composition of the material down to about a yard (meter) underground.
 GRaND does not need illumination, so it continued to operate even as Dawn glided over ground cloaked in the deep dark of night.